How to Choose the Best Rug for your Airbnb

 The material, or what your rug is made of, is important because it will directly impact its price and longevity.
 Below is a guide on popular rug materials and their qualities.

-Wool is undoubtedly one of the best materials for rugs, but they can be pricey!
-However if you take good care of a well-made wool rug, it can last you almost a lifetime.
-Wool is extremely durable to abrasion, it cleans well, hides dirt, and it helps with temperature control by keeping cooler in the Summer and warmer in the Winter.
+Wool is undoubtedly one of the best materials for rugs, and they can sometimes be pricey.
+However, if you take good care of a well-made wool rug, it can last you almost a lifetime.
+Wool is extremely durable against abrasion, it cleans well, hides dirt, and helps with temperature control by keeping cooler in the Summer and warmer in the Winter.
 Wool has pockets where dust and dirt can actually hide, but it also has a natural stain resistance.
 (Sounds like magic right?!)

 If you think investing in a quality rug sounds ideal, but you want to save money, you can try a layered look like in the image below.
 Go for an inexpensive sisal rug with a smaller wool rug on top.